- Getting Started

 From the Dashboard Toolbox, open the Data Visualization node and drag-drop the Map scenario onto the design area.
 Observe that the scenario uses a built-in map for 'United States'.

-You can use your own custom map as the geographical background for the map scenario; you just need to upload the map to Wyn Enterprise using the Resource Portal.
+Map tab includes all the GeoJson maps.
+You can use your own maps as the geographical background for the map scenario; you just need to upload the map to Wyn Enterprise using the Resource Portal.
 For more information, see Upload Resources.

 With the scenario selected, from the Data Binding tab, select the dataset.
 Once the dataset is successfully loaded in the designer, the data binding panel automatically expands and displays the data attributes available in the dataset.